andreaferretti/paths-scala-js/README.md

 To do
 -----

-The next steps are:

-- publish Paths.scala.js on Maven central
-- add more examples to the demo application
+Add more examples to the demo application